 The Social Security Administration (SSA) uses the guidelines set forth in the Blue Book to help determine whether a person’s disabilities are severe enough to qualify them for Social Security disability benefits.
 The Blue Book is divided into sections, each of which deals with conditions affecting a particular body function or system.
 The eleventh section deals with neurological conditions.

 There are sixteen neurological conditions or groups of conditions which are listed in Blue Book Section 11.
-These include:
+The neurological disability list that qualifies for benefits includes:

 - Amyotrophic Lateral Sclerosis (ALS, Lou Gehrig’s Syndrome)